otula/kiemi/README.md

 NB-IoT-Temperature-Prototype
 - NB-IoT-based temperature sensor prototype running on Quectel bc66/OpenCPU.
-- Can be used to send CIMI, temperatures measurements, voltage and signal strength to a remote server using HTTP
+- Can be used to send CIMI, temperature measurements, voltage and signal strength to a remote server using HTTP
 - Uses DS18x20-uart-opencpu 1-wire protocol implementation for sensor communications

 License